Shrinking Dog Tumors Nonsurgically

 While calcium chloride in alcohol and several other chemicals appear to be effective in reducing the size of certain benign tumors, more research will help to quantify results and evaluate options for lipomas.

-If you are a pet owner who is looking for nonsurgical tumor reduction options, please check our Veterinary Directory for practitioners who offer this service.
-Keep in mind that this technique is not yet in widespread use and there may not be any veterinarians nearby who offer it.
-In that case, you can provide the information on this webpage to your own veterinarian to determine if a nonsurgical injection is a good option to treat tumors on your pet.
+If you are a pet owner who is looking for nonsurgical tumor reduction options, please provide the information on this webpage to your own veterinarian to determine if a nonsurgical injection is a good option to treat tumors on your pet.
+Keep in mind that this work is experimental, and not all veterinarians will be interested in trying it.

 Veterinarians Offering Alternative Methods of Contraception